-Denise Cole is a Two Spirit mixed blood Inuk raised in Labrador and living in Happy Valley-Goose Bay.
-Gifted the name “Spotted Elk”, she performs sacred ceremonies, walking a spiritual path as an eagle whistle carrier and land protector.
+Denise Cole (she/they/he) is a Two Spirit Inuk Labradorian living in Happy Valley-Goose Bay.
+Gifted the name “Spotted Elk”, they perform sacred ceremonies, walking a spiritual path as an eagle whistle carrier and land protector.
 Denise has worked in non-profits since 2001, presently coordinating a youth sexual health project at the Labrador Friendship Centre.
-She is an active volunteer, committed to being of service to community and the next generations.
-She humbly seeks guidance from ancestors and Elders in all she does.
-In 2009, Denise co-founded the Safe Alliance, the first 2SLGBTQ+ group to host Pride events in Labrador.
-She remains on the leadership team, organizing events and providing supports in the region.
+They are an active volunteer, committed to being of service to community and the next generations.
+Denise humbly seeks guidance from ancestors and Elders in all they do.
+In 2009, they co-founded the Safe Alliance, the first 2SLGBTQ+ group to host Pride events in Labrador, and have remained on the leadership team, organizing events and providing support in the region.

 Denise sits on various boards and advisories including Grand Riverkeeper Labrador, Canadian Aboriginal AIDS Network, Labrador Land Protectors, AIDS Committee NL, and Wa Ni Ska Tan International.
-She is a strong communicator and fierce advocate who stands front lines, speaks when called upon, and works in many collective circles.
-Denise is blessed to live in the same community as her Mom and to share her life with her partner Jacinda and loyal dog Abby.
-She is honoured to have contributed to the W2SA since 2010.
+They are a strong communicator and fierce advocate who stands front lines, speaks when called upon, and works in many collective circles.
+Professionally and personally, they are afforded many opportunities to speak and share truth.
+Denise lives a life of purpose with responsibilities to the ancestors and the next generations.
+Committed to a peaceful existence in a chaotic society helps Denise achieve balance of their spirits that includes time with their pup Abby, connecting with land and water, holding space for family, and growing their recovery circle.
+Denise is honoured to have contributed to the W2SA since 2010.

 Alivia Moore (she//they), of the Penobscot Nation, is a two-spirit community organizer committed to restoring traditional methods of healing through balanced relationship with the earth.
 They work to restore Wabanaki cultural lifeways as a path to heal our tribal kinship systems.
 She organizes the Wabanaki Two Spirit Alliance in what is now Maine.
 As a co-founder & builder of Eastern Woodlands Rematriation, they support the revitalization of indigenous food & healing systems.
 Alivia is immersed in tribal & state child welfare system reform and fosters native children.
 She serves as the co-chair for Maine-Wabanaki REACH, supporting the decolonization processes in both Wabanaki and non-tribal communities in Maine.